sajramay/kubernetes_notes/README.md

 LANG=C.UTF-8
 HOME=/root
 ```
 Note that all services are available through environment variables.
-So if a mydatabase service is created, for example, that wil be available through `MYDATABASE_SERVICE_HOST` and `MYDATABASE_SERVICE_PORT`
+So if a mydatabase service is created, for example, that will be available through `MYDATABASE_SERVICE_HOST` and `MYDATABASE_SERVICE_PORT`

 You cannot ping a Service IP because it is a virtual IP address and has no meaning without the port
 ```sh